 When lessons take place

 Lessons take place during school time.
 Secondary pupils are taken out of classes on a rotational basis.
-Many studies show that even though they are withdrawn from classes, children who learn music consistently out-perform those who do not.

 Will my child sit exams?